 Step 3 After that, turn the Sync Library option back on, and tap "Keep Music".

 If you still cannot solve the issue, why not try to sign in and sign out of your Apple ID?
 This may help to refresh your music status.

-Step 1 Go to "Setting" and tap your Apple profile on the top.
+Step 1 Go to "Settings" and tap your Apple profile on the top.

 Step 2 Scroll download and tap "Sign Out".
 Then enter your Apple ID password and "Turn Off".

-Step 3 Now, head back to the "Setting" and go "Sign in" again.
+Step 3 Now, head back to the "Settings" and go "Sign in" again.